Business Impact

 The EU’s General Data Protection Regulation is approaching its 4th year anniversary since it was implemented in May 2018.
 Since its inception, it has been hailed as a groundbreaking framework for making users’ rights on the Internet a human right.
 Its impact in many other markets has been undeniable and it truly has affected how the world of the Internet works, even outside EU borders.
 As fantastic as it all sounds, the GDPR hasn’t convinced everyone of its usefulness and critics say that a tougher reform might be needed in the near future.
 Will this be the case?

-The need and the road to GDPR
+The Need and the Road to GDPR

 First, a bit of context.